ConnorCairns/Shanna-Rebekah-Portfolio-Website/README.md

 python run.py
 ```

-## Mail
+## Environment variables
-For email to work for password reset etc. environment variables need to be set for username and password
+For all features to work environment variables need to be set for email username and password, database URI and secret key
 <br>
 Web server will have to be restarted after adding